I keep away and loathe the lowly crowd,

 To one above whose neck the drawn sword hangs,

-Sicilian feasts hold no sweet savor, nor will
+Sicilian feasts hold no sweet taste, nor will

-The songs of birds and citharas let him sleep —
+Songs of birds or citharas let him sleep —

 Yet gentle dreams do not shun peasant homes,